Beenleigh, Queensland: History

 Beenleigh is situated in the Bundjalung traditional Indigenous Australian country.
 The Yugambeh people are custodians within the traditional Aboriginal Bundjalung country, antedating European settlement by tens of thousands of years.
 Their Yugambeh language and heritage survive and is a testament to the Yugambeh Museum located in the town.
 Yugembah (also known as Yugumbir, Jugambel, Jugambeir, Jugumbir, Jukam, Jukamba) is one of the Australian Aboriginal languages in areas that include the Beenleigh, Beaudesert, Gold Coast, Logan, Scenic Rim, Albert River, Coolangatta, Coomera, Logan River, Pimpama, Tamborine and Tweed River Valley, within the local government boundaries of the City of Gold Coast, City of Logan, Scenic Rim Regional Council and the Tweed River Valley.

-Beenleigh was first colonised in the 1860s, with the first permanent European settlement occurring by John Davy and Frank Gooding, who named their sugarcane plantation Beenleigh in memory of their family estate in Devonshire, England.
+Beenleigh was first colonised in the 1860s, with the first permanent European settlement occurring by John Davy and Frank Gooding, who named their sugarcane plantation Beenleigh in memory of their family estate in Devon, England.

 William Fryar surveyed the Town of Beenleigh in July 1866.

 The first sugarcane mill was built in 1867, and by 1885, another 29 were operational.

 Beenleigh Post Office opened on 1 August 1867.Beenleigh State School was opened on 6 February 1871.
 From 1954 to 1962 it also had a secondary department.
 From 4 February 1974 to 1980 the school had an Opportunity Class to provide special education.